Chemiculs/qengine/README.md

 I don't have much time on my hands at the moment.
 I am passionate about this project and can see it has a very bright future, however due to Economic / Employment issues, i spend nil time recently working on programming.

-Please submit any bugs with the library you find, and I encourage you to contribute to the project if you enjoy it or find any use for it.
+Feel free to submit any bugs with the library you find, and I encourage you to contribute to the project if you enjoy it or find any use for it.

-# If you have any questions/inquiries, feel free to contact me on Discord:
+# If you have any Questions or Inquiries regarding qengine, feel free to contact me on Discord:

 # 0xH4X0R#0390